sapphiredev/utilities/packages/fetch/README.md

 ## Description

-[cross-fetch] is already a great library for making API calls, but because it focuses solely on bringing the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to Node.js, it doesn't provide specific error messages and handling for different return types (JSON, Buffer, plain text, etc).
+Node has a great global `fetch` (powered by [undici]) for making API calls, but because it focuses solely on bringing the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to Node.js, it doesn't provide specific error messages and handling for different return types (JSON, Buffer, plain text, etc).
 This is where `@sapphire/fetch` comes in.
-The syntax is more restrictive than that of [cross-fetch], but that makes it consistent and easier to use in TypeScript.
+The syntax is more restrictive than that of [undici], but that makes it consistent and easier to use in TypeScript.

 ## Features